 The Fort Union Trading Post in North Dakota was established in 1828 by John Jacob Astor’s American Fur Company.
-This was not a government or military post but a business established for the specific purpose of trading with the northern plains tribes.
+This was not a government or military post but a business established for trading with the northern plains tribes.

 Located at the confluence of the Yellowstone and Missouri Rivers on the North Dakota/Montana border, the fort was initially called Fort Henry.
 For the next four decades, Fort Union would serve as the headquarters of the Upper Missouri Outfit of the American Fur Company.